11Teo11/Snake-game/README.md

 # Snake-game
-Snake game made with pygame (first game)
+A basic snake game made with pygame